 noticeable impact on your strategy.
 It

-used to be on Yahoo, that Left Wingers came at a premium; however, this year
+used to be on Yahoo, that Left Wingers came at a premium; however, recently

 they dramatically opened up the number of players that qualify at multiple